aerospike/act/README.md

 ##### The second stage is to certify multiple drives, to make sure that performance scales linearly when you add drives.

+Install the additional SSDs to be tested.

-**Step 3: Repeat step 1, with all drives: Test under high loads**
+**Step 3: Repeat step 1, with all drives installed: Test under high loads**

 Run ACT for 24 hrs using the 3x test (6000 reads/sec and 3000 writes/sec).
 The drives pass this step if less than 5% of operations fail to complete in 1 ms or less.

-**Step 4: Repeat step 2, with all drives: Stress test to ensure the drives do not fail under excessive loads**
+**Step 4: Repeat step 2, with all drives installed: Stress test to ensure the drives do not fail under excessive loads**

 Run a 6x test for 24 hrs (12000 reads/sec and 6000 writes/sec).

-**The drives pass this step if ACT runs to completion.**
+The drives pass this step if ACT runs to completion.

+**The drives are certified if they pass Step 3 and Step 4.**

 #### How to Certify a Drive(s) with Higher Loads
 -------------------------------------------------------

-To certify a drive(s) at higher levels of performance, do the test as described above, but use higher loads (12x, 24x, etc.).
+To certify a drive(s) at higher levels of performance, do the certification process as described above, but use higher loads (12x, 24x, etc.).
 Test the drive(s) at progressively higher rates until more than 5% of operations fail in 1 ms.

-For example, if you test at 24x and less than 5% of operations fail to complete in 1 ms, run the test at 48x, etc.  When the drive completes the test at a particular speed with more than 5% of operations failing to complete in 1 ms, then the drive is certified at the next lower level where the drive DOES have fewer than 5% of errors in under 1 ms.
+For example, if you test at 24x and less than 5% of operations fail to complete in 1 ms, run the test at 48x, etc.  When the drive completes the test at a particular speed with *more* than 5% of operations failing to complete in 1 ms (i.e., fails the test), then the drive is certified at the next lower level where the drive DOES have fewer than 5% of errors in under 1 ms.

-As before, test a single drive first, and then test with multiple drives to make sure that the performance scales linearly.
+As before, test a single drive first, and then test with multiple drives to make sure that the performance scales linearly with your connector/controller.

 ### Getting started
 --------------------

-Download the ACT package through git:
+**Download the ACT package through git:**

 ```
 $ git clone git@github.com:aerospike/act.git
 ```
-This creates a /act directory.
+This creates an /act directory.

 Alternately you can download the ZIP or TAR file from the links at the left.
-When you unpack/untar the file, it acreates a /aerospike-act-<version> directory.
+When you unpack/untar the file, it acreates an /aerospike-act-<version> directory.

+**Build the package.**

 ```
 $ cd act    OR    cd /aerospike-act-<version>